QuentinRa/blog.quentinra.dev/info/linux/knowledge/index.md

 <div class="row row-cols-md-2"><div>

-A command is basically **a name**, that may be followed by options, and arguments.
-Usually, everyone is only saying arguments instead of differencing options/arguments, the difference being that options starts with `-`.
+A command is **a name**, which may be followed by **arguments**, in which some may be **options**.
+Usually, devs are only saying "arguments" rather than differencing options/arguments, the difference being that an option starts with a `-`.

 * you are writing commands right after the `$`
 * press <kbd>ENTER</kbd> to execute a command